shakhor-shual/walkman-gitops-example/README.md

 # walkman-gitops-example
-example of whole separate gitops-like project for Walkman
+This example of whole separate gitops-like project for Walkman